-The following table sets forth certain information for each of the executive officers named in the Summary Compensation Table relating to the number and value of securities underlying exercisable and unexercisable options held at December 31, 2003.
-None of these individuals exercised options in 2003, except for Leland F. Wilson who exercised options for 83,333 shares of the Company's Common Stock in December 2003.
+The following table sets forth certain information for each of the executive officers named in the Summary Compensation Table relating to the number and value of securities underlying exercisable and unexercisable options held at December 31, 2004.
+None of these individuals exercised options in 2004.